Subscribe for Real-World Readiness

 Hosted by our partner site

 When the summer heat hits hard, people tend to rely on the same old tricks passed down for generations.
-The problem?
-A lot of those classic methods actually make you hotter.
+The problem is a lot of those classic methods actually worsen the temperature.

-Here are 11 completely backward summer heat survival myths you need to stop believing, along with the facts and modern fixes to actually keep your house cool.
+Here are 11 completely backward summer heat survival myths you need to stop believing, along with the facts and modern fixes to actually keep your family cool during the scorching season .

 Myth 1: Wrapping a wet towel around your neck cools you down